wofsauge/IsaacDocs/docs/Sprite.md

 ### Get·Filename () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### string GetFilename ( ) {: .copyable aria-label='Functions' }
-This function returns the path to the .anm2 file used by the sprite.
+Returns the path to the anm2 file that is loaded on the sprite.

 ???- example "Example Code"
     This code print the .anm2 path of the player sprite.